RasaHQ/NLU-training-data/README.md

 1. Create an issue describing the training data you would like to contribute.

-2. In the `NLU.md` file, format your training data using markdown, and title each section with the intent types e.g.`intent:mood_happy` or `intent:mood_unhappy`

-3. Update the `README.md` file, include a list of the intent types added.

-5. Create a pull request describing your changes.

-### Creating a new category of training data

-To contribute via pull request, follow these steps:

-1. Create an issue describing the training data you would like to contribute.

-2. Create a new file with a category title and a `NLU.md` file.
+2. Create a new file with a category title and a `NLU.md` file, or contribute to an existing category.

-3. In the `NLU.md` file, format your training data using markdown, and title each section with the type of intent e.g.`intent:mood_happy` or `intent:mood_unhappy`
+3. In the `NLU.md` file, format your training data using markdown, and title each section with the intent types e.g.`intent:mood_happy` or `intent:mood_unhappy`

 4. Update the `README.md` file, include a list of the intent types added.